Sarah358/pos/README.md

 Start Minikube:

-minikube start
+**minikube start --driver=docker**

 Enable the Minikube Docker environment:

-eval $(minikube docker-env)

-Build and Deploy the Application

-Build the Docker image inside Minikube:

-docker build -t pos-app:latest .

-Apply the Kubernetes manifests:

-kubectl apply -f k8s/deployment.yaml kubectl apply -f k8s/service.yaml
+Use helm to install the Application:

+helm upgrade --install -f pos/values.yaml pos ./pos

+Get kubernetes pods and ensure the Application and Mongo pods are running: kubectl get pods -n pos

+Start the Application service to access the App locally: minikube service pos-app-service -n pos

 Access the Application

 Get the Minikube service URL:

-minikube service pos-app-service --url

-Open the provided URL in your browser to access the application.
+Open the provided URL on postman to access the application.

 CI/CD Pipeline